ntoll/ntoll.github.io/article/attention/index.md

 I quite like the sound of "organic software", although I'm unsure what it might be.
 Right now it's a rough sketch in my head of an attitude or way of paying attention to the creative act of writing code.
-Perhaps that's the nub of it: organic software is the same as empowering folks to pay attention, change and control the code in their digital life so it reflects their unique and precious presence in the world.
+Perhaps that's the nub of it: organic software empowers folks to pay attention, change and control the code in their digital life so it reflects their unique and precious presence in the world.

 I can't help but wonder that a whole is never the same as the sum of its parts, be that a building, a piece of music or even software.
 Rather, there are simply